 2014 Summer Interns

-BORDC seeks interns for the Spring 2014 semester.
+BORDC seeks interns for Summer 2014.
 Opportunities are available in Washington, DC, and Northampton, MA.
 Opportunities are also available for remote work from anywhere in the US for candidates with reliable phone and internet access.

 Northampton, MA: Interns will work primarily out of BORDC's national headquarters in downtown Northampton, but some projects can be completed remotely.